PaulHough/ek-calc/README.md

 The way the simulator is designed allows for additional cards to be created without modifying the mechanics simulator.
 Each card should inheret from the base class ``Card``, properly implement the methods and define the parameters.
 If done properly the simulator can use the card.
 If you decide to add a card you'll need to ensure that it's abilities are available as well.

 Adding an ability is similar to adding a card.
 Each ability should inheret from the base ``Ability`` class, properly implement the methods and define the parameters.
-If done properly the simulator will know how the ability works with the card each card that uses it.
+If done properly the simulator will know how the ability works with the each card that uses it.

 Requirements